bravemayhem/ketchupsoon/ketchupsoon/Shared/Components/Navigation/MigrationGuide.md

 The component now offers two design styles:

 1. **Classic Design**: The original design with standard navigation bar styling
-2. **New Design**: A custom design based on Home1View with a status bar and unique header styling
+2. **New Design**: A custom design based on HomeView with a status bar and unique header styling

 ### Classic Design Example